IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - The Service Document will show a single API Terms of Use rather than root level and Dataverse collection level Deposit Terms of Use.

+- As of Dataverse Software 5.10, ``NONE`` is no longer supported as a license.

 New features as of v1.1
 -----------------------